alysiawon/Stock-Analysis/README.md

 ## Summary
 **What are the advantages or disadvantages of refactoring code?**

 The advantages of refactoring the code is that it is easier to understand, less complex and easier to maintain.
-For example, in our refactored code, we didn't need to utilize a nested loop and we only needed 1 variable (i).
-This allowed our code to run a lot faster and produce the same results.
+It helps us find bugs and helps in executing the program faster.

 The disadvantages to the refactored code is that it is extremely time consuming and could cost a lot of money.
+For bigger scaled projects, the developer may not know how long it will take to write the code or how much it could cost, which can cause delays in a business.

 **How do these pros and cons apply to refactoring the original VBA script?**

 In relation to the original code, the pros of refactoring is that the code ran significantly more efficient.
 It is also a lot easier to understand and read.
+For example, in our refactored code, we didn't need to utilize a nested loop and we only needed 1 variable (i).
+This allowed our code to run a lot faster and produce the same results.

+Another benefit of refactoring the code is that it forced me to think about different ways to implement the code that I did not think of originally.

 The cons are that it took a lot of time rewriting the code which ultimately resulted in the success of the final product, however, required countless attempts and many failures and error codes.